TEAM-repo/TEAM-repo.github.io/ucsb-2020-capstone.md

 Navigate (using `cd`) to the directory that you were working in.

 Verify that your changes are detected by running `git status`.
-It tells you which files you have modified.
+It tells you which files you have modified and whether there are untracked files.

 If the notebook that you created is "red" in the "Untracked files" category, make git aware that it needs to keep track of it by adding it to the notebook.